DerKoun/bsnes-hd/README.md

 - **unsafe**: Sprites are rendered, even if they are entirely in a widescreen area.
 Works fine for a view games, like "*Super Mario World*", causes artifacts in many.
 - **disable**: Disable sprites entirely, e.g. to remove characters or HUD elements for screenshots for wallpapers.

-### Ignore window
+### Ignore window (WideScreen Ignore Window)

 - **none**: Apply window effects normally.
 Widescreen pixels are treated like the nearest non-widescreen pixel.
 - **outside**(default): "*outside*" window effects are ignored, i.e. all pixels are treated like they are at the "*fallback x-coordinate*" for this purpose.
 This allows Mode 7 widescreen in "*Final Fantasy III*"
 - **outside&always**: Same as outside, but also for "*always*" window effects.
 - **all**: Same as outside, but for all window effects.
 Can for example be used to remove the shadow and meter from "*F-Zero*" for screenshots for wallpapers (requires changing "*fallback x-coordinate*" from 128 to something like 40).

-### Fallback x-coordinate
+### Fallback x-coordinate (WideScreen Ig Win Coordinate)

 The x-coordinate used as fallback for "*ignore window*". (defaults to 128 (the center))

-### Line color HD
+### Line color HD (HD Background Color Radius)

 The amount of neighboring lines used to smooth color gradients that are applied to the frame, e.g. to improve perspective Mode 7 effects, by fading to dark for the "far away" top. "*0*" disables this smoothing.
 The default is "*4*".

-### Window HD
+### Window HD (HD Windowing (experimental))

-The amount of neighboring lines used to smooth Window effects, like iris transitions, shadows or spell effects. "*0*" disables smoothing and is the default. (*This feature is considered a preview, as the lines at the top and bottom of effects are currently not entirely HD and it, in general, is not that well tested.
+The amount of neighboring lines used to smooth Window effects, like iris transitions, shadows or spell effects. "*0*" disables smoothing and is the default. (*This feature is considered a preview, as the lines at the top and bottom of effects are currently not entirely HD and it still has noticeable issues.
 Please let me know about any games/scenes/effects that work noticeable badly or well*)

+## Differences in setting/options from bsnes

+### Settings / Output / Show Overscan Area (Show Overscan)

+In *bsnes* the overscan setting allows switching between cropping 8 and 0 lines form top and bottom, which are unused due to the way TVs in the time of the SNES worked.
+In *bsnes-hd* it switches between 12 and 8 lines, defaulting to 12 (*off*).
+This cuts of 4 lines on both sides that technically contain content, but should not cut important information as these lines are still in an area that wasn't safe to use (12 lines is 5%).
+The reason to do is that the resulting height of 216 is exactly a 5th of 1080, so you can integer scale to HD and 4K resolutions, e.g. *5x* at *16:9* is exactly *1080 HD* with every Mode 7 pixel rendered specifically.

+## Widescreen technical

-### Soft crop
+### Dimensions

-Allows widths at the four edges of the image to be declared uninteresting.
-So when sizing and placing the image, especially in fullscreen, they can overflow the screen, allowing the significant parts of the image to be larger.
-So to focus on the top part of "*Super Mario Kart*" set "*bottom*" to 130 and "*top*" to 0.
-Further tweaking based on your monitor AR and liking may be required.
-- **none**: disable soft crop
-- **center**(default): enable soft crop for output/center
-- **scale**: enable soft crop for output/center and output/scale
+The amount of pixel columns added to both sides for the various aspect ratios are: (4:3, 16), (16:10, 40), (16:9, 64), (2:1, 88), (21:9, 120).
+Those currently are for overscan *off* (see above) and don't change when you change that setting.

+### Maximum width for objects/sprites

+The maximum width for widescreen areas that still can have places objects in them is *96* (exactly 2:1 AR with overscan *on*).

-### SC Top/Bottom/Left/Right
+### Object/sprite wrap-around

-The soft crop widths for all four edges. (defaults to 10, 10, 20, 20)

-## More documentation to come...
+At that maximum width *352* is the only coordinate that places a large object (width 64) entirely off screen.
+Smaller value make it reach into the screen from the right, larger ones from the left.